SCH-INIT/otp-relay/UPDATE-PIPELINE.md

 Fix:

-- add exact sudoers entries for the exact command paths used by the script
+- add exact sudoers entries for the exact command paths used by the script — see [Section 9](#9-sudo-model-for-server-config-deploy)

 ## Problem: `systemctl` restart works manually but fails in Actions